SARS ethics crackdown!

 reports there will be "several changes at SARS'.
 Finance Minister Pravin Gordhan will work closely with SARS to get it back on track.

 The ethics crackdown will begin with an audit committee.
 They will review all of Magashula's behaviour.
 This will ensure he hasn't done anything else that breaches SARS' ethics codes.
-SARS will review his professional behaviour, and his personal tax
+SARS will review his professional behaviour, and his personal tax and customs processes.

 After that specific investigation is complete, Gordhan will appoint a committee to review SARS' governance and ethics.
 They will put a new and improved ethics code together.
 This will ensure that a scandal will never rock SARS again.